Groupthink works against fresh ideas.

 Effective brainstorming is about seeing things in different ways.
 Breakthroughs can come from assembling people from different specialties or departments, of various ages, from assorted cultures, or who have different stakes in the future.

 Too often a good idea dies from ‘been-there-done-that’ comments.
-Breakthroughs can crumble because everyone is looking at the same horizon from the same vantage point.
+Promising ideas can crumble because everyone is looking at the same horizon from the same vantage point.

 - Identify issues and ideas at the start of a project

 - Session design and preparation